librar139/Predict_model_employee_turnover_rate_Salifort_Motors_Project/README.md

 The focusing feature: that predicts whether an employee will leave the company.
 The factors: their job title, department, number of projects, average monthly hours, and any other relevant data points.

-Through the PACE strategy, the final good model will help the company increase retention and job satisfaction for current employees, and save money and time training new employees.
+Through the PACE strategy, the final champion model will help the company increase retention and job satisfaction for current employees, and save money and time training new employees.

 Workflow:
 1. Data Preprocessing